Mild

 Pollen levels in Orlando are currently low.
 Most people should not experience allergy symptoms from pollen.

-Tomorrow's pollen forecast for Orlando is expected to be about the same, with low pollen conditions.
+Tomorrow's pollen forecast for Orlando is expected to be about the same, with mild pollen conditions.

-Grass pollen is the highest supported pollen type in Orlando today.
-Grass pollen is very low.
+Weed pollen is the highest supported pollen type in Orlando today.
+Weed pollen is low.

 Grass pollen in Orlando is very low today.

-Tomorrow's pollen forecast for Orlando is expected to be about the same, with low pollen conditions.
+Tomorrow's pollen forecast for Orlando is expected to be about the same, with mild pollen conditions.

 Orlando's subtropical climate, with its mild winters, hot summers, and high year-round humidity, creates one of the most prolonged allergy seasons in the United States, with pollen present in some form nearly every month.